Shaquille O'Neal: Cleveland Cavaliers (2009–2010)

-On June 25, 2009, O'Neal was traded to the Cleveland Cavaliers for Sasha Pavlovic, Ben Wallace, $500,000, and a 2010 second-round draft pick.
+On June 25, 2009, O'Neal was traded to the Cleveland Cavaliers for Ben Wallace, Sasha Pavlovic, $500,000, and a 2010 second-round draft pick.
 Upon arriving in Cleveland, O'Neal said, "My motto is very simple: Win a Ring for the King", referring to LeBron James.
 James was the leader of the team, and O'Neal deferred to him.
 On February 25, 2010, O'Neal suffered a severe right thumb injury while attempting to go up for a shot against Glen Davis of the Boston Celtics.
 He had surgery on the thumb on March 1 and returned to play in time for the first round of the playoffs.

 After defeating the Chicago Bulls in the first round, the Cavaliers went on to lose to the Boston Celtics in the second round.
 In September 2016, O'Neal said: "When I was in Cleveland, we were in first place.
 Big Baby [Glen Davis] breaks my hand and I had to sit out five weeks late in the year.
 I come back finally in the first round of the playoffs, and we lost to Boston in the second round.
 I was upset.
 I know for a fact if I was healthy, we would have gotten it done that year and won a ring."
-O'Neal averaged career lows in almost every major statistical category during the 2009–10 season, taking on a much less significant role than in previous years.
+O'Neal averaged career lows in almost every major statistical category during the 2009–10 season, largely due to splitting Center duties with Zydrunas Ilgauskas.